smithki/vuex-ts/README.md

 // It's just another instance of VuexTsModule,
 // so you have access to `commit`, `dispatch`, etc. myModule.someNestedModule

+// You can also access nested state objects just as you would expect,
+// with its type signature properly inferred! myModule.state.someNestedModule
 ```

 That's all there is to it!
 You can choose to separate actions/mutations/getters across files or consolidate, but as your app scales managing these concerns separately is highly recommended!